Taylor "The Terror" Guerra

 Here are the time limits for NAGA matches:

-Kids & Teens Novice, Beginner, Intermediate - 3 minutes
+Kids & Teens Novice, Beginner, Intermediate, Advanced - 3 minutes

 Wrestlers are some of the hardest grapplers to put into a division.
 They have great takedowns and positioning but sometimes lack the submission skills of a jiu-jitsu or judo player.
 But wrestlers are tremendous athletes who usually possess incomparable cardio.